Get exclusive member benefits & effect social change. Join Today

 If the toenail does not respond to home treatments or an infection occurs, you may need surgery.
 In cases of infection, stop all home treatments and see your doctor.

-Surgery can be used in several ways to treat ingrown toenails.
-Partial nail removal only removes the piece of nail that is digging into your skin.
+There are different types of surgical treatments for ingrown toenails.
+Partial nail removal only involves removing the piece of nail that is digging into your skin.
 Your doctor numbs your toe and then narrows the toenail.
 According to the NHS, partial nail removal is 98 percent effective for preventing future ingrown toenails.

-The sides are cut away so that the edges are completely straight.
+During a partial nail removal, the sides of the nail are cut away so that the edges are completely straight.
 A piece of cotton is placed under the remaining portion of the nail to keep the ingrown toenail from recurring.
 Your doctor may also treat your toe with a compound called phenol, which keeps the nail from growing back.

 A foot infection can be more serious if you have diabetes.
 Even a small cut, scrape, or ingrown toenail may quickly become infected due to the lack of blood flow and nerve sensitivity.
 See your doctor right away if you have diabetes and are concerned about an ingrown toenail infection.

 If you have a genetic predisposition to ingrown toenails, they may keep coming back or appear on multiple toes at once.
-Your quality of life may be affected by constant pain, infections, and other painful foot issues that require multiple treatments or surgeries.
+Your quality of life may be affected by pain, infections, and other painful foot issues that require multiple treatments or surgeries.
 In this case, your doctor may recommend a partial or full matrixectomy to remove the toenails causing chronic pain.
+Read more about foot care and diabetes.

 Ingrown toenails can be prevented by making several lifestyle changes: